Cancer affects blood cells, bone marrow, and the soft part within the bones where blood cells are made.

-If your disease continues to get worse after using two or more TBIs, your doctor may suggest a medicine called omacetaxine mepesuccinate (Synribo).
+If your disease worsens after using two or more TBIs, your doctor may suggest a medicine called omacetaxine mepesuccinate (Synribo).

-Other chronic myeloid leukemia treatment options include chemotherapy and biologic therapy, which uses a drug called interferon to help stimulate action on your immune system (your body’s defense against germs).
+Other chronic myeloid leukemia treatment options include chemotherapy and biologic therapy, which uses an interferon drug to help stimulate your immune system’s activity (your body’s defense against germs).

 A stem cell transplant could cure some patients.
-It is a complicated procedure that is usually done only when other treatments do not work.
+It is a complicated procedure usually done only when other treatments do not work.

 The stem cells in a stem cell transplant are different.
-These are cells that live in your bone marrow and help make new blood cells.
+These cells live in your bone marrow and help make new blood cells.

-When you receive a stem cell transplant, a donor will provide you with the new stem cells.
+A donor will provide you with the new stem cells when you receive a stem cell transplant.
 You will have to be on a waiting list to find a suitable donor so that your body does not reject them.

-Close relatives, such as brothers or sisters, are the best opportunities for a good donor.
+Close relatives, such as brothers or sisters, are the best opportunities for a suitable donor.
 If that doesn’t work, you should get a list of potential donors from strangers.

-Sometimes the most suitable stem cells for you come from someone who is in the same racial or ethnic group.
+Sometimes the most suitable stem cells for you come from someone in the same racial or ethnic group.

 Chronic myeloid leukemia is often a slow-growing form of cancer.
 Although it is difficult to get rid of completely, many people live long lives with chronic myeloid leukemia.

-Once you’ve been diagnosed, you should see a hematologist / oncologist, a doctor with special training in diseases of the blood, especially cancer.
+Once you’ve been diagnosed, you should see a hematologist/oncologist, a doctor with special training in blood diseases, especially cancer.
 He will create a treatment plan for you.
-Always feel free to get a second opinion from another doctor if you wish.
+Feel free to get a second opinion from another doctor if you wish.